I will rescue myself

-I am turning 24 this year and I am more than excited.2017 was an unpleasant year for me.
+I am turning 24 last year and I was more than excited.
+2017 was an unpleasant year for me.
 It was a year of despair and hopelessness.
 I just gave up.
 I had no hope, it just seemed like there was no reason for me to fight.

 Last year when depression knocked on my door, like it always does, I let it in and we had tea together.
 We stayed indoors and after the tea we got into bed and snuggled with each other.
 I fell in love with depression.